RahulPulidindi/tunesmith/README.md

 # TuneSmith
+# Check Deployment.md for Deployment instructions (Readme not required)

 An AI assistant to help you find music and create/refine Spotify playlists based on natural language prompts.
 Built with LangChain, OpenAI, Spotify Web API, and Flask.